 How to Fix Bathroom Mould

 Having a hot shower in some bathrooms even when the windows are open can cause this.
 So what do we do now?
 Insulation will make a difference however for this application we would suggest fitting a ceiling extractor fan.
 This can be installed above the shower and will pull the condensation air into the roof space.
-That will not create mold on top of the ceiling from inside the roof as the insulation barrier that you have installed is in place.
+That will not create mould on top of the ceiling from inside the roof as the insulation barrier that you have installed is in place.
 Mould and associated Bacteria are harmful to any family.